Skip to main content

 Forex is not traded on centralised exchanges like equities and other instruments.
 This means there is less oversight placed on trading, and traders may not be protected if a broker becomes insolvent.

-Forex brokers are regulated by several regulatory bodies, which depend on the country the broker is based in.
+Forex brokers are regulated by several regulatory bodies, which depend on the country in which the broker is based.
 Traders should always ensure their broker is certified by a reputable regulator.

 Pros and cons of CFD trading